Skip to content

 Last updated:

 The most consequential analytical problem in fire debris chemistry is not identifying an ignitable liquid when one is present.
 It is correctly deciding that the complex hydrocarbon mixture in a charred debris sample originated from burning substrate rather than from a deliberately applied accelerant.
 This is the false-positive problem, and it has a long and uncomfortable history in arson prosecution.
+Its courtroom consequences are examined in depth under cognitive bias, expert testimony and the 2009 NAS critique of fire science.

 When organic material burns, it does not simply combust to carbon dioxide and water.
-At temperatures below the zone of flaming combustion, in the pyrolysis zone where oxygen is limited, substrate molecules undergo thermal decomposition reactions that generate a wide array of smaller organic molecules, including alkenes, aromatic compounds, and in some substrates, chlorinated or oxygenated species.
+At temperatures below the zone of flaming combustion, in the pyrolysis zone where oxygen is limited, substrate molecules undergo thermal decomposition reactions that generate many smaller organic molecules, including alkenes, aromatic compounds, and in some substrates, chlorinated or oxygenated species.
 These pyrolysis products appear in the GC-MS chromatogram of a fire debris extract alongside any genuine accelerant residue, and in some cases they can produce patterns that are, to an inexperienced or insufficiently systematic analyst, difficult or impossible to distinguish from ignitable liquid residues.

 Pyrolysis is the thermal decomposition of organic material in the absence of sufficient oxygen for complete combustion.
 In a structural fire, the pyrolysis zone exists between the oxygen-rich flame front and the cooler, unburned substrate behind it.
 This zone produces the volatile organic compounds that feed the flame; it also produces the residues that remain in the debris after the fire is suppressed and cooled.